ahdinosaur/rimu/CONTRIBUTING.md

 # Contributing to Rimu

-Thanks for your interest in contributing to the Rimu! :sunrise: :pray: :notes:
+Thanks for your interest in contributing to Rimu! 🌱

-This project is open commons that anyone can improve, stewarded by the Rimu team. :smiley_cat:
+This project is open commons that anyone can improve, stewarded by the Rimu team. 😺

 We welcome all contributions, such as but not limited to: